praetoriandigital/cub-java/README.md

       State state = (State) states.get(0);

       // The country variable is a reference to another object.
-      // It has an id of the related country object, and may have an expanded country object. assert state.country.getId() != null; // It has country id assert state.country.getExpanded() == null; // we don't have related country object
+      // It has the id of its related country object, and may have an expanded country object. assert state.country.getId() != null; // It has country id assert state.country.getExpanded() == null; // we don't have related country object